ChenhuaFan/chenhuafan/README.md

 Nice to see you! 👋

-- 🔭 I'm currently working on my Blog and the Online resume project.
+🔭 I'm currently working on my Blog and the Online resume project.
 I hope I can have a better place to show myself.
-Besides, I am also working on an English learning app.
-- 🌱 I'm currently learning C++.
-I'm trying to develop my HTTP Server where I can deploy my Blog and resume project.
-- 🤔 Algorithm training is my top target now.